Leaving Revenge to God

 Abduba Dida, a presidential candidate in 2013 Kenya's General Elections who once took me to an office in downtown Nairobi, was therefore on point when he counselled Kenyans not to stuff their stomachs with solid food and instead spare some space for water and air.
 He was on point for shizzle.

 But you know what?
 I resumed my gluttony later on in this decade as a result of which I gained excess weight.
 Last year, I overcame that gluttony which, in addition to physical exercises, helped me regain the youthful swagger that I have been bragging about.

-Then in the past two weeks, it's like I have gotten tuned back to the greedy-guts mode because of the confession I have made at the beginning of this story: that I have been putting too much sugar in my tea and occasionally waking up in the middle of the night to gobble on whatever meal was there for supper - the kind of lupine behaviour I would hate to carry into marriage life.
+Then in the past two weeks, it's like I have gotten tuned back to the greedy-guts mode because of the confession I have made at the beginning of this story: that I have been putting too much sugar in my tea and occasionally waking up in the middle of the night to gobble on whatever meal that was left over after supper - the kind of lupine behaviour I would hate to carry into marriage life.

 Now, the Bible speaks out against gluttony in a couple of verses.
 Like Proverbs 23:19-21 says:

 Basically, that means gluttony is a sin.
 Someone even went ahead to list it as one of the seven deadly sins in addition to lust, sloth, anger, greed, pride and envy.
 So I ought to stop it to a halt, once and for all.

 Listen, my son, and be wise,